wearefine/fryr/README.md

 ### `.params`

 Grab the key/value hash of the parsed version of `window.location.hash`.
+Returns object.